andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

   greater success had by embracing search and learning.

-Rich is referencing the success of AlphaGo and AlphaZero here.
+Sutton is referencing the success of AlphaGo and AlphaZero here.
 I think this example is illustrative.
-AlphaZero has very little Go, Chess or Shogi specific built into it, aside from being quite amazing it puts some of Rod's criticisms into focus.
+AlphaZero has very little Go, Chess or Shogi specific built into it, aside from being quite amazing it puts some of Brooks' criticisms into focus.
 It is true that AlphaGo uses a lot of compute to train, but how many thousands of hours were poured into the Stockfish position evaluation function?
 How many more would be needed to beat AZ?
 Yes, much research went into AlphaGo itself, but